aws/eks-distro-build-tooling/docs/development/designs/automationGo.md

 # Solution Overview

-I prepose creating a go application for patching.
+I propose creating a go application for patching.
 Starting with Golang and potentially extending the functionality to Kubernetes as the workflow should be similar.

 ## Golang Patching Runbook